fwarg/queriocity/README.md

 - **Per-URL context cap** — before a page's content is injected into the model's context, it's capped at `FETCH_MAX_URL_CONTEXT_CHARS` (default 40 000 chars), applied identically whether the URL was pasted by the user or fetched by the model's own `fetch_url` tool.
 If the *Summarize oversized URL content* admin setting is enabled, content over the cap is compressed by the small model in serial chunks (`FETCH_SUMMARIZE_MAX_CHUNKS`, default 6) instead of being hard-truncated.
 - **Per-turn cumulative budget** — `fetch_url` and `web_search` calls made by the model during one research turn draw from a single shared budget, derived from `CONTEXT_TOKEN_LIMIT` (roughly 80% of the model's real context window, minus what the system prompt and conversation history already use).
 A fixed fraction of that budget (`TOOL_BUDGET_RESERVE_FRACTION`, default 30%) is reserved for this pool *before* conversation history is trimmed, so a long conversation can never leave the tools with no room to work.
 Every call consumes from the pool as it goes; once it's nearly exhausted, further `fetch_url`/`web_search` calls are refused and the model is told to answer with what it already has instead of erroring.
 This is what actually protects against context overflow once an agentic research turn is underway — a `thorough`-mode run can call these tools many times across several steps, and this cap holds regardless of how high `FETCH_MAX_CHARS` is set for scraping purposes.
 - **History compaction** — when conversation history must be trimmed to make room (for the tool budget above), the oldest messages are dropped by default.
 If the *Compress dropped history* admin setting is enabled, they're summarized by the small model and folded into the system prompt instead, preserving continuity at the cost of an extra LLM call.
 Only applies to balanced/thorough research turns.
+- **Blocked targets** — fetches are restricted to `http`/`https`, and the hostname is resolved and rejected if it points at a loopback, private (RFC1918/CGNAT), link-local (including the `169.254.169.254` cloud-metadata address) or otherwise internal address.
+The check runs on the original URL *and* on every redirect hop, so a public URL cannot bounce a fetch onto your LAN.
+This matters because the model can be talked into fetching a link it read in a page or a search result — without the guard, a planted URL reaches your Ollama, SearXNG or LiteLLM instance.
+A refusal comes back to the model as `Error fetching <url>: <reason>`.
+To fetch internal pages deliberately (an intranet wiki, say), set `FETCH_ALLOW_PRIVATE_HOSTS=true`; a warning is logged at startup while it is on.
+- **Timeout** — each attempt is capped at `FETCH_TIMEOUT_MS` (default 10 s), applied separately to the static fetch and to the Playwright render, so an unreachable page costs at most roughly double that before the model is told it failed.
 - **Cache** — fetched URLs are cached for 5 minutes so the model does not re-fetch during the same session.
 - **Privacy** — by default requests originate from the server's IP.
 Set `FETCH_PROXY_URL` to route all fetches through an HTTP or SOCKS5 proxy (e.g. [Privoxy](https://www.privoxy.org/) → Tor).